kensuke/android-vendor-ds/README.md

 andorid-vendor-ds
 =================

-This is forked fromhttps://github.com/AOSPA/android_vendor_pa &amp; modified fro this ROM
+This is cloned from https://github.com/AOSPA/android_vendor_pa &amp; modified for this ROM